brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 	4. Configure Session Manager #2: select session logging options (1) Encrypt logs with KMS (2) Send logs to S3 bucket (3) Send logs to CloudWatch.
 	5. Start a session: `Sessions` -> Start a session and select running EC2 -> launch web shell.

-__VPC Endpoints__ enable you to privately connect (using AWS PrivateLink) your VPC to supported AWS services without needing a NAT Gateway (goes over private network).

 __AWS CloudHSM__ provides Hardware Security Modules (HSM) in a cluster - a collection of individual HSMs that AWS CloudHSM keeps in sync.
 Any tasks performed on one HSM, other HSMs in the cluster will be updated.
 * CloudHSM user types:
 	1. __Precrypto Officer (PRECO)__: default account with admin/pass creds -> upon setting password, you will be promoted to CO.